vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 First you'll have to [choose a Code Editor](code-editors.md).

 Writing your own nodes for VL using C# requires no VL specific knowledge or preparation.
 Essentially you’re writing plain C# code that VL then turns into nodes.
-Here is a step by step guide to get you started:
+Here is a step by step guide to get you started, also available as a [vvvvTv episode](https://www.youtube.com/live/LZ-y5FOrdh0?si=76lNgMwPNrN1MgaO).

 ## Start from a Template